dablu4359/sortingVisualizer/README.md

-# Sorting-Algos-Visualizer
+# Sorting-Visualizer
-I developed this Sorting Algos Visualizer using HTML CSS and JAVASCRIPT
+I developed this sorting algorithm visualizer using HTML, CSS and JavaScript.
+It have 5 different sorting algorithms.